bringesh2001/Food-Borne-Illness-prediction-in-NewYork-Restaurants/README.md

 ## 🙏 Acknowledgments

 - New York City Department of Health and Mental Hygiene for their comprehensive dataset
-- My advisors and peers at California State University, East Bay for their invaluable guidance
 - The open-source community for providing the tools that made this project possible
 - Render for hosting our live application